Experiential Learning in the Middle School

 When learning is experiential (action and reflection) students’ understanding of cooperation, risk-taking, leadership, and self-awareness is deeper and more meaningful.
 KO Middle School trips provide all students the ability to experience nature firsthand, use their minds and bodies in new ways, and learn how to trust and care for one another.

-Among these goals is for students to get to know each other and their advisors and to begin to forge a class identity and culture.
-Students spend time working through low ropes team-building exercises that challenge them to lead, follow, and most importantly listen to each other to solve a variety of physical and intellectual problems.
-Senior Advisors (Upper School seniors who work with Upper Prep advisee groups) join the group for one overnight to deepen their relationships with the Upper Prep students by playing and working together.
+After a year of getting to know one another and forging a class identity and culture, we will continue to strengthen those ties.
+We’ll challenge them to lead, follow, and most importantly, listen to each other to solve a variety of physical and intellectual problems.
+Senior Advisors (Upper School seniors who work with Upper Prep advisee groups) join the group to deepen their relationships with Upper Prep students through play and collaboration.

-This three-day trip provides the Upper Prep class with the opportunity to begin the process of forming a class identity; students get to know each other in a much more meaningful way than they are able to at school.
-Through a variety of team-building activities, students develop their ability to listen actively, share their ideas, and negotiate compromise.
-In short, they learn the importance of both leading and following in order for a group to solve a problem collaboratively.
 Throughout this process, students strengthen self-awareness and self-confidence while stretching beyond all that is most comfortable for them.
 For many students, sleeping away from home is anxiety-provoking, and this trip provides them with an opportunity to work through their fears and develop resilience and flexibility, along with empathy for what their classmates are also going through.
-These skills are critical for students in the classroom, and Upper Prep teachers draw on the learning that takes place at Camp Jewell once students return to the classroom.

 Form 1 - Hulbert Outdoor Center